Family Medicine Residency Purpose Statement & Strategic Imperatives

 We believe it is important to know why we exist, how we can live it and how to achieve our purpose.
 Who we are as a residency program can be found in our purpose statement, core values and our strategic imperatives.
 Our purpose statement exemplifies why we believe we exist.
 Our core values are how we live it and our strategic imperatives are ways to fulfill our purpose.
 We use these as a road map to focus and guide our efforts on an ongoing basis.

-- Shared Learning.
-We cultivate an environment of shared learning; we are teachers and learners at the same time.
+- We cultivate an environment of shared learning; we are teachers and learners at the same time.

 As family physicians we are on the front lines of patient care.
 We will adapt our systems and processes to provide value to the patient, their family and society as a whole.
-Residents will be integrally involved in designing and implementing our medical home.
+Residents will be integrally involved in designing, implementing and managing our practice.

 Healthcare in rural America is in crisis.
 Family physicians account for the majority of providers in rural communities today.
-Decreasing trends of medical student interest in family medicine and other primary care specialties will only worsen this crisis.
+Decreasing trends of medical student interest in family medicine and other primary care specialties has worsened this crisis.
 We will promote interest in rural health through our curriculum and our resident selection process.

 - We will actively seek to identify residency candidates with an interest in rural practice and prioritize them in our selection process.